camartinezbu/camartinezbu.github.io/README.md

 # Personal blog

-THis is the main repository for my personal blog at [camartinezbu.com](https://www.camartinezbu.com), where I share tutorials and explanations on various data science related topics, in languages such as R, Python and SQL
+This is the main repository for my personal blog at [camartinezbu.com](https://www.camartinezbu.com), where I share tutorials and explanations on various data science related topics, in languages such as R, Python and SQL.

 ## Acknowledgement